orra-dev/agent-fragile-to-prod-guide-with-cf-agents/README.md

 This guide is a compliment to the [Wrangling Wild Agents](https://docs.google.com/presentation/d/1hTegIOTg4tuzU2EJck_dkWYUqw9VsthHtKBmNNJJ1vI/edit?usp=sharing) talk by the orra team, presented at the [AI in Production](https://home.mlops.community/home/videos/wrangling-wild-agents-ezo-saleh-and-aisha-yusaf-ai-in-production-2025-03-21) 2025 conference.
 We'll be using various sections of that talk in this guide.

+## Cloudflare Integration

+This implementation uses Cloudflare's Workers and Durable Objects to build a robust, serverless architecture:

+- **Local Development**: You can run everything locally using [wrangler](https://developers.cloudflare.com/workers/wrangler/) and miniflare.
+Each stage includes a setup script that configures the environment.
+- **Production Deployment**: The same code can be deployed to Cloudflare's global network with minimal changes.
+You'll just need to update service URLs to point to your deployed Workers instead of localhost.
+- **Durable Objects**: Stage 1 introduces a MarketplaceDataService using Durable Objects for state management, replacing the file-based storage from the original guide.

 ## Guide Progression: 3 Stages to Production Readiness

 ### [Stage 0: Monolithic Agent](./monolithic-app)